Example Usage¶

 True

-We can visualize the 2-skeleton of the filtration for points in 2D:
+We can visualize the 2-skeleton of a chromatic filtration for points in 2D:

 [16]: